 The whales hover behind the raft giving me plenty of time to get a good look.
 I decide with their bulbous foreheads, stubby pectoral fins, and incongruously delicate flukes they have a decidedly ugly-cute appeal.

 Until now, the belugas have executed what I like to call the Churchill River Drive-by.
 They see us, they’re curious, they swing by, say hello, and they’re on their way.

 But this pod of lovelies is dawdling.
 They’ve matched their speed to the boats’, moving with me, not past me.
 My Dr. Doolittle fantasies chalk it up to my expert whistling.
 I wish I knew what I said!

 This moment has me floored.
-It’s a heady thing to feel a connection with another species no matter how slight or brief.
+It’s a powerful thing to feel a connection with another species, no matter how slight or brief.
 I’m giddy with the prospect, reminding me of the morning I swam with sea lions in the Sea of Cortez.

 A Hudson Bay Coastal Tour

 We see the belugas again on a coastal tour.
 This time dressed in cozy survival suits, we hop aboard the Sam Hearne, a passenger boat named after the British explorer and Chief Factor of the 18th century Prince of Wales Fort nearby.

 Built by the Hudson Bay Company, the fort was partially destroyed by the French in 1782.
 Today, it’s in the midst of restoration and a popular local attraction I’ll explore later in the trip.

 For our voyage, we sail northwest to see what wildlife we can find.
 As before, the belugas appear on cue not long into our journey.
 Cloudy and raining, the pale whales are luminous against the dark waves.